 In the past, you had to have dedicated equipment for each function.
-For example, if you wanted an entertainment server, you would have to set up Plex on dedicated server.
-And if you wanted a file server, especially one that was redundant – using multiple drives in case of hard drive failure – you would have to setup a complicated and expensive RAID configuration.
+For example, if you wanted an entertainment server, you would have to set up Plex on a dedicated server.
+And if you wanted a file server, especially one that was redundant – using multiple drives in case of hard drive failure – you would have to set up a complicated and expensive RAID configuration.

-The only thing you need to have now in order to have redundant file backups, an entertainment server and fast file sharing on your local network is a Drobo 5N.
+The only thing you need to have now in order to have redundant file backups, an entertainment server and fast file sharing on your local network is a Drobo 5N2.